 Knowing how to swim prevents drowning and improves your health, fitness, and safety.
-To help teach New Yorkers to swim, Parks is offering free swimming lessons for people of all ages at our indoor pools during the fall, winter, and spring.
+To help teach New Yorkers to swim, Parks is offering swimming lessons for people of all ages at our indoor pools.

-Registration for all Learn to Swim sessions are held through a free online lottery using a secure site.
+Registration for Learn to Swim is conducted through a free online drawing using a secure site.
 You must have a valid email address to register.
-If you do not have access to a computer, please reach out to a nearby Computer Resource Center, and ask for its hours.

-- You or your child may only register for one class per session.
-Registering more than once for a session will automatically disqualify you or your child from the lottery.
+- You or your child may register for one class per session.
+Registering more than once will not increase your chances to win; it will automatically disqualify you or your child from the lottery as a duplicate.

-- Lottery selections are non-transferable.
+- Parents should submit one application for each of their children.
+Parents applying for their children can rank their preference for Saturday or Afterschool classes.
+Lottery selections are non-transferable.
 If you or your child has won a spot, you cannot give this spot to another person, even if it's another family member.

 - If you or your children are not selected in the online lottery, you will be placed on a waiting list for this program, and will be emailed if a slot becomes available.
 We are not able to tell you your current place on the waiting list.